nmsr1196/Multi_Pass/README.md

 --numbers on pictures

---Size of pictures can be down in Photoshop menu: 'Image', 'Image Size'
+--Size of pictures can be done in Photoshop menu: 'Image', 'Image Size'

 --For the xray looking picture.
 Copy your original picutre and use Photoshop just 'invert'the image under the 'Image', 'Adjustments', then 'Invert' menu.